-The allocation of actual effort incurred for any given fiscal year, as compared to that forecast for the year, will be shown in Internal Audit's Annual Report for the year, to be issued after the end of the fiscal year and presented to the audit committee in the fall.
+The allocation of actual effort incurred for any given fiscal year, as compared to that forecast for the year, will be shown in Internal Audit's Annual Report for the year.
+This report will be issued after the end of the fiscal year and presented to the Regent Audit Committee in the fall.

-Initial fiscal year 2016 Audit Schedule
+Initial Fiscal Year 2017 Audit Schedule

-In developing the initial fiscal year 2016 audit schedule, several factors were considered, including, but not necessarily in order of importance:
+In developing the initial fiscal year 2017 audit schedule, several factors were considered, including, but not necessarily in order of importance:

-- broad public research institution objectives, - university vision, goals, and objectives, - significant internal and external operating environment changes, primarily compliance issues, - management input, - relative risk of audit topics as compared to the university as a whole, - recent indicators of performance concerns, - balance of audit activities to provide coverage across the university, - changes in trends in external environment risk factors, - stages of development within the university, - compliance requirements and the related programs and initiatives designed to achieve compliance, - other traditionally recognized risk influences, and - audit resources available.
+- broad public research institution objectives, - university vision, goals, and objectives, - significant internal and external operating environment changes, primarily compliance issues, - management input, - relative risk of audit topics as compared to the university as a whole, - recent indicators of performance concerns, - balance of audit activities to provide coverage across the university, - changes in trends in external risk factors, - stages of development within the university, - compliance requirements and the related programs and initiatives designed to achieve compliance, - other traditionally recognized risk influences, and - audit resources available.

-The audit schedule identifies audits and consultations projected to be in process as of the end of fiscal year 2015, as well as the audits proposed to commence and be completed in the first two quarters of fiscal year 2016.
+The audit schedule identifies audits and consultations projected to be in process as of the end of fiscal year 2016, as well as the audits proposed to commence and be completed in the first two quarters of fiscal year 2017.